inspec/inspec-aws/docs/resources/aws_batch_job_queue.md

 ### be_available

-Use `should` to check if the job_queue name is available.
+Use `should` to check if the entity is available.

     describe aws_batch_job_queue(job_queue_name: 'JOB_QUEUE_NAME') do
       it { should be_available }